Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

       Markdown.

-    - GitHub CI Build Status: Since additional checks on the source code and/or technical writing may be encoded in Travis CI's actions and, moreover, all of the GatorGrader checks are also run in Travis CI, students will receive a checkmark grade if their last before-the-deadline build passes and a green heavy_check_mark appears in their GitHub commit log instead of a red ✗.
-As with the previous grading component, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their Travis CI build to pass.
+    - GitHub CI Build Status: Since additional checks on the source code and/or technical writing may be encoded in GitHub CI's actions and, moreover, all of the GatorGrader checks are also run in GitHub CI, students will receive a checkmark grade if their last before-the-deadline build passes and a green checkmark in their GitHub commit log instead of a red x.
+As with the previous grading component, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their GitHub CI build to pass.

     - Mastery of Technical Writing: Students will also receive a checkmark grade when the responses to the technical writing questions presented in the